Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 12. "Defeat?
 No!"

-The victories of African-American athletes have always been presented as a complete defeat of the bad Nazi racial ideology in front of democracies Western civilization(and this is with discrimination against blacks in the then America of the 30s).
-Like, the Olympic Games, according to the plan of the Nazi organizers, were supposed to pass under the sign of the superiority of the Aryan race and demonstrate to all honest people the correctness of their racial theories.
-Yes, pardon, in order to achieve this, you need to win ALL OLYMPIC MEDALS in all sports - no one set such a crazy task for the German national team.
+The victories of African-American athletes have always been presented as a complete defeat of the bad Nazi racial ideology before democracies Western civilization(and this despite the discrimination against blacks in the then America of the 30s).
+They say that the Olympic Games were supposed to be held under the sign of the superiority of the Aryan race and demonstrate to all honest people the correctness of their racial theories.
+For goodness sake, to achieve this, you need to win ALL OLYMPIC MEDALS in all sports - no one ever set such a crazy task for the German national team.

-The main task of the games is to demonstrate the advantages of totalitarianism against the backdrop of the crisis of the 30s, to get the souls of future collaborators-collaborators, to recruit a potential "fifth column" before the coming conquest of Europe, and if possible, the rest of the racially inferior world.
-The second goal is to attach a beautiful sports showcase to the huge arsenal of weapons that Germany has already turned into.
+The main task of the games is to demonstrate the advantages of totalitarianism against the backdrop of the crisis of the 30s, to gain the souls of future fellow collaborators, to recruit a potential “fifth column” before the coming conquest of Europe, and if possible, the rest of the racially inferior world.
+The second goal is to attach a beautiful sports display to the huge arsenal of weapons that Germany was already turning into.

 And both tasks were brilliantly accomplished.